-When asking divorce lawyers whether your case is considered contested or uncontested, This is what you need to know:
+When asking divorce lawyers whether your case is considered contested or uncontested in New Jersey this is what you need to know:

 People frequently come into our office and claim their divorce will be easy or that their case is very complicated and both may be true.
 We take the time to discuss the legal situation with you so we know what are the toughest issues to address in the case, which issues are most important to you and setting realistic expectations.
 If we believe that the potential client is realistic in their case goals, we will discuss our retainer and hourly rates.
 The most common case is a case where both parties want the divorce but there are major issues to resolve such as child custody, property division, alimony, child support and so forth.
 Knowing that you and your spouse want to get divorced is the easy part, it is often the other issues that make a case contested.

 The only time a case is uncontested is when ALL issues are agreed to and the parties want that agreement either in writing or are waiving any interest in assets or there may be no assets to divide.
 We then process the legal paperwork, make the agreement, and upon execution, we submit the case to one of the Hudson or Essex County Judges for a signature and official court seal.
 In Hudson County, court appearances may be waived if the correct paperwork is submitted.
 Information concerning uncontested and no-fault divorces are here.